Nasdaq Composite Tops 6000 for First Time

 Tech companies in the S&P 500 are on track to post 14% growth in earnings in the first quarter from the year-earlier period, according to reported results and analyst estimates on FactSet, compared with the 10% growth rate expected for the broader S&P 500.

-Apple shares are up 25% for the year on signs of renewed momentum at the firm.
-Apple is expected to report quarterly earnings of $2.02 a share in May, according to FactSet, up from $1.90 a share in the year-earlier period.
+Apple shares have risen 25% for the year on signs of renewed momentum at the firm.
+Apple in May is expected to report quarterly earnings of $2.02 a share, according to FactSet, up from $1.90 a share in the year-earlier period.

-Class A shares of Facebook are up 28% in 2017, with analysts estimating the firm will report quarterly earnings of $1.12 a share in May, according to FactSet, supported by data pointing to sustained growth in its advertising revenue.
+Class A shares of Facebook have gained 27% in 2017, with analysts estimating the firm will report quarterly earnings of $1.12 a share in May, according to FactSet, supported by data pointing to sustained growth in its advertising revenue.
 The firm had reported earnings of 52 cents a share in the year-earlier period.

 Amazon, Google's Alphabet and Intel Corp. are scheduled to report Thursday.